 Animal research is one of the most important steps in finding new ways to improve health and well-being for all.
 Animal testing is often the only way to make sure new medicines we take or give to our pets are safe and effective.

+That’s why FBR put together this campaign.
+To help all Americans understand the goals, benefits, and regulation of research with animals.
 Love Animals?
-Support Animal Research is a public outreach campaign funded by the Foundation for Biomedical Research (FBR).
-FBR is a nonprofit charity that works to promote broader understanding of how studies with animals lead to cures, vaccines, surgeries, medications, and other treatments for the deadly diseases and chronic illnesses that affect people, pets, wildlife, farm animals, and endangered species.
+Support Animal Research is funded by FBR, a nonprofit that works to promote broader understanding of how studies with animals lead to improved health for people and their pets.
 FBR receives no government funding.
 It’s underwritten by individual, academic, and corporate supporters who understand the value of animal research in scientific and medical discovery.

-In this campaign, FBR is joined by the American Association for Laboratory Animal Science (AALAS), the Association of American Veterinary Medical Colleges (AAVMC), and the American Veterinary Medical Association (AVMA), nonprofit associations that represent, respectively, 89,000+ US-based veterinarians; 71 veterinary schools and colleges around the world; and 12,000+ individual, institutional, affiliate, and commercial members that work with laboratory animals.
-Together with the AALAS Foundation, a 501(c)(3) nonprofit charity, the organizations have partnered with FBR on this initiative because they understand animal studies are responsible for past discoveries like heartworm medications and cancer treatments, as well as future advancements that will further improve the lives of our pets.
+In this campaign, FBR is joined by the American Association for Laboratory Animal Science (AALAS), the Association of American Veterinary Medical Colleges (AAVMC), and the American Veterinary Medical Association (AVMA).
+Together with the AALAS Foundation, a 501(c)(3) nonprofit charity, the organizations have partnered with FBR on this initiative because they understand animal studies are responsible for discoveries that will further improve the lives of our pets.

 Photo credit: Texas A & M University